JonasThf/data-validation/README.md

 # data-validation
-Data Validation for Collaborative Cluster Configuration Optimization
+Code and data used for the Bachelor Thesis 'Data Validation for Collaborative Cluster Configuration Optimization' written by J. Thierfeldt.